yehia67/documentation/iota-js/0.1/workshop/get-started.md

-# Beginner workshop overview
+# Get started with the JavaScript client library

-**To help you get started with the JavaScript client library, this workflow guide starts from the basics of using a seed up to transferring IOTA tokens and monitoring a node for live Tangle data.**
+**To help you get started with the JavaScript client library, this workflow guide walks you through the essentials from generating addresses to transferring IOTA tokens and monitoring a node for live Tangle data.**

 ## What you will learn